v0idgy/v0idgy/README.md

 My professional journey has equipped me with a diverse skill set, enabling me to work across various exciting domains:

-* **DevOps:** From source code management to automated deployments, I'm adept at orchestrating seamless and efficient software delivery pipelines. [cite_start]Think Docker, Kubernetes, Jenkins, and GitHub Actions – I've got them humming! [cite: 16, 21]
+* **DevOps:** From source code management to automated deployments, I'm adept at orchestrating seamless and efficient software delivery pipelines.
+Think Docker, Kubernetes, Jenkins, and GitHub Actions – I've got them humming!
-* **AI/ML & Data Science:** I love transforming raw data into actionable insights and intelligent systems. [cite_start]This includes everything from predictive modeling to developing AI assistants and recommender systems. [cite: 5, 34, 39, 44]
+* **AI/ML & Data Science:** I love transforming raw data into actionable insights and intelligent systems.
+This includes everything from predictive modeling to developing AI assistants and recommender systems.
-* **Technical Training & Mentorship:** I've had the privilege of delivering expert-level training sessions on the complete DevOps lifecycle and AI tools, guiding hundreds of students toward successful outcomes. [cite_start]It's incredibly rewarding to see that "aha!" moment. [cite: 16, 18, 22, 25]
+* **Technical Training & Mentorship:** I've had the privilege of delivering expert-level training sessions on the complete DevOps lifecycle and AI tools, guiding hundreds of students toward successful outcomes. [cite_start]It's incredibly rewarding to see that "aha!" moment.

 ### Connect with me: